ansys/scade-design-rules/doc/source/rules/modelling/no_literals.rst

-.. index:: single: No Literals
+.. index:: single: No literals

-No Literals
+No literals
 ===========

 .. rule::